MCP Server Documentation Overview

 The Model Context Protocol (MCP) is an open standard created by Anthropic that provides a uniform way for AI assistants to connect to external data sources and tools.
 Rather than building bespoke integrations for every system an AI agent needs to access, MCP defines a protocol layer that any server can implement and any client can consume.

 NeoArc Studio treats MCP servers as a first-class integration type alongside REST APIs, GraphQL APIs, gRPC services, AsyncAPI event streams, and webhooks.
-Each MCP server gets a dedicated directory in the Integration Design section of your workspace, with structured JSON files for the server definition and each of its tools, resources, and prompts.
+Each MCP server is authored as a single .projection.json file with profileType: 'api' and apiType: 'mcp', capturing the server definition and each of its tools, resources, and prompts as projection entities.

 The Three Primitives